Jojo Mayer, Baldur Brönnimann / Basel Sinfonietta

 For the description of the piece, let me quote a text that Thomas May wrote for a performance of the piece by the Los Angeles Philharmonic Orchestra, under the direction of Gustavo Dudamel (*1981).
 The same text (translated to German) was also part of the concert handout:

 Dupree’s Paradise wasn’t an entirely new work written just for Boulez.
 It began as the jazzy, meter-shifting tune we hear at the opening of the piece, which Zappa used in concerts starting in 1974 to introduce his band as they improvised around it.
 In his liner notes to the album (whose cover art portrays a dog wearing a dress and sunglasses, seated in a high chair), Zappa describes the quintessentially beatnik scene he had in mind: “Dupree’s Paradise is about a bar on Avalon Boulevard in Watts at 6:00 a.m. on a Sunday in 1964, during the early morning jam session.
-For about seven minutes, the customers (winos, musicians, degenerates and policemen) do the things that set them apart from the rest of society.”
+For about seven minutes, the customers (winos, musicians, degenerates and police officers) do the things that set them apart from the rest of society.”

 The Orchestral Setting